Shimabara Rebellion: Final push and fall

-In an attempt to take the castle, Itakura Shigemasa was killed.
+Itakura Shigemasa was killed in a failed advance.
 More shogunate troops under Matsudaira Nobutsuna, Itakura's replacement, soon arrived.
-However, the rebels at Hara Castle resisted the siege for months and caused the shogunate heavy losses.
+However, the rebels at Hara Castle, who were led by well-trained former samurai, resisted the siege for months and caused the shogunate heavy losses.
 Both sides had a hard time fighting in winter conditions.
-On February 3, 1638, a rebel raid killed 2,000 warriors from the Hizen Domain.
-However, despite this minor victory, the rebels slowly ran out of food, ammunition and other provisions.
+On February 3, 1638, the rebels achieved a major victory when a surprise attack killed 2,000 warriors from the Hizen Domain.
+However, with their position surrounded and no means of establishing supply lines, their food and ammunition quickly ran out.

-On 4 April 1638, over 27,000 rebels, facing about 125,000 shogunate soldiers, mounted a desperate assault, but were soon forced to withdraw.
-Captured survivors and the fortress' rumored sole traitor, Yamada Emosaku, revealed the fortress was out of food and gunpowder.
+On 4 April 1638, over 27,000 rebels, facing about 125,000 shogunate soldiers mounted a desperate assault, but were soon forced to withdraw.
+From the survivors (including Yamada Emosaku, who was believed to have willingly betrayed the rebels), the shogunate forces learned of the rebels' poor condition and how they would likely be unable to withstand another direct attack.

 On 12 April 1638, troops under the command of the Kuroda clan of Hizen stormed the fortress and captured the outer defenses.
-The rebels continued to hold out and caused heavy casualties until they were routed three days later, on 15 April 1638.
+The remaining rebels continued to hold out and caused heavy casualties until they were routed three days later, on 15 April 1638.